adrian740/Raman-Spectroscopy-ML/README.md

 ## Post-Processing (result_processor.py)
 Used to construct the concentration profiles at the given temperature.
 Can also combine all temperatures to see the effect cure temperature has on interphase thickness.

+# Results
+This method is very promising, correctly identifying the sample each time.
+See the Orange3 confusion matrix.
+It should be possible to expand this code to identify more materials.